Search SAN FRANCISCO Sunset Homes for YOUR castle by clicking on the link below:

-To search the MLS (Multiple Listing Service) for homes for sale in the Sunset District, or in some other neighborhood within the city and county of San Francisco, click on the link to the San Francisco MLS, above.
 To search for homes for sale in some OTHER San Francisco bay area county, scroll down to the yellow box at the bottom of the page and click on the appropriate link.

 The Sunset District of San Francisco, called “the Sunset” for short, is comprised of 3 distinct neighborhoods – the Outer Sunset, the Central Sunset, and the Inner Sunset.
 Please click on the corresponding album (see links below) for more information about any of these neighborhoods.
 The Sunset district of San Francisco is primarily a “bedroom community” within the city, with the single family detached house being the predominant housing type.
 Shops and restaurants and small businesses can be found along Irving and Judah streets, in particular.
 The Sunset district started to develop in the early 1900’s, when streetcar lines were extended and the downtown began running out of space.
-The Sunset, Richmond, and Parkside districts were all generally known as the “Outer Lands” (as well as by less affectionate terms, such as the “Great Sand Waste”!), and were generally perceived as being too far away and too inaccessible to downtown -- that is, until the streetcar lines were put in, and development of the areas began to really take off.
-While the area had previously been nothing but miles of barren sand dunes, with less than 20 houses between Stanyan and the Pacific Ocean circa 1890, the first developer of the region, Aurelius E. Buckingham, dubbed the area “the Sunset district” (for obvious reasons -- you can still see the sun set over the Pacific from many of the homes), and began building homes.
+The Sunset, Richmond, and Parkside districts were all generally known as the “Outer Lands” (as well as by less affectionate terms, such as the “Great Sand Waste”!), and were generally perceived as being too far away and too inaccessible to downtown — that is, until the streetcar lines were put in, and development of the areas began to really take off.
+While the area had previously been nothing but miles of barren sand dunes, with less than 20 houses between Stanyan and the Pacific Ocean circa 1890, the first developer of the region, Aurelius E. Buckingham, dubbed the area “the Sunset district” (for obvious reasons — you can still see the sun set over the Pacific from many of the homes), and began building homes.
 His residential tract extended a few blocks south of Golden Gate Park, on 5th Avenue and along Lincoln Way.
 After the completion of the Twin Peaks Tunnel in 1918, and as streets and rail lines expanded, the Sunset grew.
 The Sunset district had many builders, all of whom borrowed and stole housing designs from each other, but in general, the overwhelming majority of the homes have the same basic design, except for differing facades.
 In the 1930’s and 1940’s, Henry Doelger, developer/contractor, built thousands of homes on the sand dunes of the Sunset district and sold them for $5000 a piece.
 You can’t even touch one for anywhere near $500,000 now, though!
 Anyone have a time machine handy?!
 Baron & Chestney Real Estate features full service discount real estate brokers who will sell your San Francisco Sunset District home for a total real estate commission of 2% to 4% only.
 Buying a home in the Sunset?
 Call a Baron & Chestney Real Estate discount realtor first!
 Our home buyer rebate program will get you a real estate rebate of up to 2% of the purchase price of the home, after close of escrow.
 For all of your Sunset District San Francisco real estate needs, call a Baron & Chestney Real Estate discount realtor, today!

 The Sunset district of San Francisco, popularly known simply as “the Sunset”, is a name that is usually used to refer to the very large area comprised of either the Outer Sunset, the Central Sunset, or the Inner Sunset neighborhoods (or all three of them) of San Francisco.
 The three neighborhoods are connected, running from west to east in the order mentioned above.
 The Sunset district stretches from the Pacific Ocean to the Haight Ashbury /Ashbury Heights neighborhoods, located just south of Golden Gate Park, and running the entire length of the park.
 For more specific information about each neighborhood, please click on the links to the albums entitled OUTER SUNSET, CENTRAL SUNSET, and INNER SUNSET, by scrolling to links at the bottom of this page.
 The Sunset district is one of the largest neighborhoods in San Francisco.
 It is located just south of Golden Gate Park.
 Baron & Chestney Real Estate offers full service discount commission real estate brokers that will sell your San Francisco Sunset District home for a total realtor commission of 2% to 4%.
-Buying a home in the SUnset district?
+Buying a home in the Sunset district?
 Call a Baron & Chestney Real Estate discount real estate broker first!
 Our home buyer rebate program will get you a realtor rebate of up to 2% of the purchase price of the home, after close of escrow.
 Whether buying a home, selling a home, or BOTH, a Baron & Chestney Real Estate discount real estate discount realtor will save you THOUSANDS of dollars in real estate commissions on your next realty transaction!
 Call US first!